 - Step 4.
 Toast in oil

-Add vegetable oil to a non-stick skillet or even griddle and make sure it’s well-heated.
+Add avocado oil (or desired keto-friendly cooking oil) to a non-stick skillet or even griddle and make sure it’s well-heated.
 Add the sandwiches and toast for about 3-4 minutes on each side or until golden brown and crispy.

 - Step 5.
 Cut and Assemble